juststrings/Haulage-Analysis/readme.md

     - Driver Name
     - Destination
     - Actual Date
-- Open trip list:  This iclude more than 7 columns:
+- Open trip list:  This includes more than 7 columns:
     - Trip No
     - Date
     - Time
     - Truck No
     - Destination
     - Actual Date
-- Trip Rates:  This iclude more than 9 columns:
+- Trip Rates:  This includes more than 9 columns:
     - Load Port
     - Destination
     - Product Category